Electric Utilities & Power Distribution

-AOG is well known among area utilities with the Board of Public Utilities (BPU) and Kansas City Power & Light (KCP&L) at the center of our energy portfolio.
-From geotechnical investigations and drilling to sampling, lab testing, field testing and inspections, we provide service that gives utility clients the confidence they need to do incredibly sensitive and important work for the community.
+AOG is well known among area utilities with the Board of Public Utilities (BPU) and Evergy at the center of our energy portfolio.
+From geotechnical investigations and drilling to sampling, lab testing, field testing, and inspections, we provide service that gives utility clients the confidence they need to do incredibly sensitive and important work for the community.

-“You can’t be strong in just one aspect of this work,” adds AOG COO Blake Bennett.
+“You can’t be strong in just one aspect of this work,” adds AOG Business Director Blake Bennett.
 “You have to specialize in all of it and that doesn’t happen overnight.
 We’ve been at it for decades.”